 Apple is continuing its efforts to make Apple Watch thinner, this time by looking to remove the need for a standalone Taptic engine.
 Instead of space being taken up by that engine, Apple is looking to see if it can instead make the battery do double duty as a haptic feedback source.

-Newly-revealed patent application, "Portable Electronic Device Having a Haptic Device with a Moving Battery Element," is the latest of many attempts to relocate the haptic engine.
+Newly-granted patent, "Portable Electronic Device Having a Haptic Device with a Moving Battery Element," is the latest of many attempts to relocate the haptic engine.
 Previously Apple has looked at using a haptic wrist band, and also at modifying the charging coil to do the same thing.

 In each case, the object has been the same.
 Apple has looked for ways to take a component it cannot do without, and making it do more.